-Strongly Strongly Prefer not
+Strongly Disagree Disagree Neutral Agree Strongly Agree Prefer not to respond a.
+Consent must be given at each step in a sexual encounter. b.
+If a person initiates sex, but during foreplay says they no longer want to, the person has not given consent to continue. c.
+If a person doesn't physically resist sex, they have given consent. d.
+Consent for sex one time is consent for future sex. e.
+If you and your sexual partner are both drunk, you don't have to worry about consent.

-Disagree Disagree Neutral Agree Agree to respond
+Strongly Disagree Disagree Neutral Agree Strongly Agree Prefer not to respond f.
+Mixed signals can sometimes mean consent. g.
+If someone invites you to their place, they are giving consent for sex.

-a.
-Consent ·

-must be given

-at each step

-in a sexual

-encounter.

-b.
-If a person

-initiates sex,

-but during

-foreplay says

-they no

-longer want

-to, the person

-has not given

-consent to

-continue.

-c.
-If a person

-doesn't

-physically

-resist sex,

-they have

-given

-consent.

-d.
-Consent for

-sex one time

-is consent for

-future sex.

-e.
-If you and

-your sexual

-partner are

-both drunk,

-you don't

-have to worry

-about

-consent.

-f.
-Mixed

-signals can

-sometimes

-mean

-consent.

-g.
-If someone

-invites you to

-their place,

-they are

-giving consent for sex.

 VI.
-SEXUAL AND GENDER HARRASSMENT
+SEXUAL AND GENDER HARASSMENT